nextstrain/nextclade/packages/datasets/README.md

 http://localhost:27722
 ```

-(the port number is controled by `DATA_LOCAL_PORT` environmnemt variable)
+(the port number is controlled by `DATA_LOCAL_PORT` environment variable)

-In oder for the application to use the local data, set environmnemt variable
+In oder for the application to use the local data, set environment variable

 ```
 DATA_FULL_DOMAIN=http://localhost:27722